February 25, 2009

 Evolution is not science.

-Intelligent Design and Creationism are ridiculed, misunderstood and flat-out maligned.
+Intelligent Design and creationism are ridiculed, misunderstood and flat-out maligned.
 I do not come across many believers in evolutionism that have examined the evidence for I.D. and the abundant evidence against evolution.
 Evolutionists are arrogantly biased in their assertions that they are right, and anybody has a grain of sense cannot argue with them.
 But true science will pursue any line of questioning and follow the evidence to wherever it leads.

 Ironically, many of the greatest scientists were believers, and many were Creationists.